anyfavors/n8n-helm/n8n/README.md

 - **pdb.enabled** – create a PodDisruptionBudget for the deployment.
 - **rbac.create** – create Role and RoleBinding resources.
 - **database.host** – connect to an external PostgreSQL database instead of the built in SQLite storage.
+- **postgresql.enabled** – deploy a PostgreSQL database as part of the release.
 - **encryptionKeySecret.name** – Kubernetes secret providing `N8N_ENCRYPTION_KEY`.
 - **generateEncryptionKey** – automatically create a secret with a random encryption key.
 - **generateDatabasePassword** – automatically create a secret with a random database password.